epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Local_deployment.md

 ## Deployment validation

 If the deployment was successful, the Web Portal should be accessible on the `target server IP address` defined at the configuration step.
+The Marathon interface allows to check the status of the MIP Local services; it is accessible through a web browser on port 5080.

 The Web Portal documentation [HBP\_SP8\_UserGuide\_latest.pdf](https://hbpmedical.github.io/documentation/HBP_SP8_UserGuide_latest.pdf) can help check that the deployed MIP Local is running as expected.
 The Web Portal should provide similar results but not exactly the results shown in the doc.

-[This report](https://drive.google.com/file/d/136RcsLOSECm4ZoLJSORpeM3RLaUdCTVe/view) of a successful deployment can also help check that MIP Local is behaving correctly.
+The validation performed at the end of [this report](https://drive.google.com/file/d/136RcsLOSECm4ZoLJSORpeM3RLaUdCTVe/view) of a successful deployment is the official way to check that MIP Local is behaving correctly.

 The PostgresRAW-UI can be validated following this <a href="https://drive.google.com/open?id=0B5oCNGEe0yovNWU5eW5LYTAtbWs">test protocol</a>.
 PostgresRAW-UI should be accessible locally at `http://localhost:31555`; it requires LDSM credentials to access the local data (see next section).